 When execution is complete, the write enable latch bit is cleared within ^tSHSL2 and no error bits are set.
 Because lock register bits are volatile, change to the bits is immediate.
 WRITE LOCK REGISTER can be executed when an ERASE SUSPEND operation is in effect.
-If S# is not driven HIGH, the command is not executed, flag status register error bits are not set, and the write enable latch remains set to 1.
+After the data is latched in, S# must be driven HIGH.

-Figure 11: WRITE LOCK REGISTER Command
+Figure 12: WRITE LOCK REGISTER Command